 For many, there’s nothing more terrifying than the feeling of being trapped in a confined space – claustrophobia.
 In his new film, BURIED, Spanish director Rodrigo Cortés feeds on that very fear and takes it up a few notches by combining it with the fear of being buried alive – taphophobia.

-The fact that the production was shot in Elio’s home country of Spain, with a mostly Spanish-speaking crew and production staff, initially started out as a hindrance for Reynolds who spent most of his free time in solitude.
-He redily admits that very sense of seperation and lonelyness later proved to be a great asset in the motivation of his character Conroy as the production marched onward.
+The fact that the production was shot in Rodrigo’s home country of Spain, with a mostly Spanish-speaking crew and production staff, initially started out as a hindrance for Reynolds who spent most of his free time in solitude.
+He readily admits that very sense of separation and loneliness later proved to be a great asset in the motivation of his character Conroy as the production marched onward.

 Here is some early buzz on Buried: